 Now I am an independent consulting arborist, serving individuals and communities across our state, advising clients on their trees and best practices for caring for them.
 I am passionate about trees, educating people about trees, and for the past 50 years, I’ve been caring for trees and learning more about them every day.

-Mr. Joran Viers is a Senior Partner at a new tree-care-plus firm based in Albuquerque, NM.
-His prior work includes City Forester for the City of Albuquerque, County Horticulture Agent, and County Director for the Bernalillo County Cooperative Extension Service of New Mexico State University.
+Mr. Joran Viers is a senior arborist working with Legacy Tree Company.
+His prior work includes self-employment as a Consulting Arborist, City Forester for the City of Albuquerque, County Horticulture Agent, and County Director for the Bernalillo County Cooperative Extension Service of New Mexico State University.
 Viers was born in Albuquerque but grew up in California, Costa Rica, and Arkansas.
 He has a life-long love of plants and the natural sciences.
 He has a Bachelor of Science degree in Biology from the University of New Mexico, and a Masters degree in Botany from the University of Florida.
 Mr. Viers has been a member of Think Trees NM since 2003, an ISA Board Certified Master Arborist since 2016, and holds Tree Risk Assessment Qualification from ISA.
 He has been a tree-hugging nature lover all his life and plans to continue doing so into the future.